The forces of ratings inflation

 Positivity is safe—even in advertising—because most cultures value people who are exuberant, passionate and agreeable.
 We associate such people with kindness and vivacity.
 To be generally enthusiastic in this particular way has been a signal of genetic fitness and tribal utility, because unfit individuals would not have the energy to spare for enthusiasm.
 To skew high in one’s individual rating on IMDb is a cheap way to try to send that signal.
 As a result, psychologists identify an “acquiescence bias”, a statistical tendency to say yes before considering the merits of a yes-or-no question.

-You are even more likely to say you liked a book on Goodreads if you got it from a friend, or that friend wrote it, or even if you just know your friends like it.
+There is a popular literary equivalent to IMDb called Goodreads.
+You are more likely to rate a book favourably on Goodreads if you got it from a friend, or that friend wrote it, or even if you just know your friends like it.
 If your friend wrote a book and you hated it, you are less likely to publish a review at all, because a low rating looks offensive.
 Skewing low, that is systematically rating low, makes you look bad.
 When you skew low, you project the opposite of exuberance.
 You will be perceived as unkind, gloomy or pedantic: A “hater”, “bummer” or “negative ninny” who is not on the team.
 Cowardly politeness therefore requires that you voice only compliments and omit criticisms, which transfers to higher ratings.

 High ratings project an inoffensive exuberance that does not make you look bad.
 The effects are exaggerated where there is a personal connection, as when you rate your friend’s work.
 On the Internet, a personal connection does not require familiarity.
 On marketplaces like eBay, where individual buyers and sellers rate each other directly, skewing high is a strong norm.
 “Likes” on peer-oriented Youtube are far more common than “Dislikes”.
 Since 2021, the number of dislikes is hidden to protect advertisers’ feelings.
 There is only room for positive, market-friendly vibes.